LSSTDESC/descqa/README.md

 ## Instruction for DESCQA developers

+_Note: Do Steps 1 through 6 under one of your own directory on a NERSC machine.
+Do **not** go to the main descqa directory (unless you made changes to the web interface, in which case, see Step 7). _

 ### Step 1: Clone or pull the git repo

-_Note: Do this step under one of your own directory on a NERSC machine.
-Do **not** do this within the main descqa directory._

 If you have never cloned the repo before, run: